You can read more on Nick Hous here

 In the finals round of the Chris Abell Postdoc Business Plan Competition, CEO Nicholas Jose pitched to a judging panel of investors and entrepeneurs at Cambridge Enterprise, along with five other finalists.
 As winner of first prize (£20,000), Accelerated Materials also gets one year membership to Cambridge’s IdeaSpace and the chance to pitch to Cambridge Enterprise Venture Partners, an investor forum holding over £4B in funds.

 26-July-2021, Cambridge UK

-Accelerated Materials has pushed forward to the semi-finals round of the Chris Abell Business Plan Competition, held by the University of Cambridge’s commercialisation arm, Cambridge Enterprise.
+Accelerated Materials has pushed forward to the semi-finals round of the Chris Abell Business Plan Competition, held the University of Cambridge’s commercialisation arm, Cambridge Enterprise.
 The team is competing with other spin-offs from the University of Cambridge for a £20,000 prize.
 During the competition, AM works with a mentor from Cambridge Enterprise’s seasoned experts in technology commercialisation.

 9-June-2021, Cambridge, UK

 Accelerated Materials is excited to announce our collaboration with the Innovation Centre for Digital Molecular Technology at the University of Cambridge.
 We will be working with Cambridge researchers, Astrazeneca, Shionogi and other SME’s to develop cutting-edge technologies to quickly scale-up novel chemicals and materials.

 In the project “ASAP” (Enhancing the scale-up of novel chemicals and materials with an automated, self-optimizing system for process intensification and numbering-up), we’ll combine our expertise in reactor design for nanomaterials with advanced machine learning algorithms.
 The iDMT facilities within the University of Cambridge will be used for kilogram scale trials.